george-swift/todo-list/README.md

 - Run `npm install` to install the needed packages and dependencies
 - Open the directory in your preferred IDE to view source files
 - Development tools are included in the npm script.
 Run `npm run watch` and fire up a local server to view any dev changes.
+- Open the index.html file in the `./dist` folder to lunch the application in the browser.
 - To terminate the server, enter `Ctrl + C` in your terminal

 ## Authors